 The classic book “Men are From Mars, Women are From Venus” enlightened many of us to the fact that genders often behave predictably different.
 Beyond these gender differences, the author shares practical tips for coexisting harmoniously rather than trying to change one another.
 Similarly, in the workplace, we observe four personality types that tend to behave predictably different from the other.
 Knowing how to work well with each of the four types is an essential driver of workplace productivity and morale.
-Read the four types below to see to which one you and your co-workers belong:
+Read the four types of workplace personality styles below to see to which one you and your co-workers belong:

 Overview: The analytical type is deep and thoughtful.
 They’re serious and purposeful individuals and set very high standards for themselves.
 Analyticals are orderly and organized and do not need much oversight.

 Harmony with Analytical: Be in an “ask” mode rather than in a “tell” mode; be patient; speak softly and calmly; have correct facts and information; do not pressure them for decisions; give them time alone; give them encouragement in making decisions

 Overview: The driver is dynamic and active.
 They’re not easily discouraged.
 Drivers are natural-born leaders who exude confidence and move quickly to action.
 They are visionaries.